 As a kid, I wasn’t really into tomatoes.
 I basically liked ketchup.
 I also enjoyed dipping my grilled cheese sandwich into a warm bowl of tomato soup.
 I didn’t actually eat the tomato soup on its own, but I always had to have it with my grilled cheese.
 At least I got part of it right back then.
+Now I can’t get enough of Roasted Tomato Basil Soup and Grilled Cheese.

 Anyway, when I realized I haven’t shared this recipe combination for the blog yet, I knew it would be the perfect comfort food to help start off the week.
 One of my favorite things to do with tomatoes is to roast them.
 It enhances the flavors for this soup and the flavor of the basil shines through so perfectly.
 I also add a pinch of red pepper flakes for a touch of heat.
 It’s SO good.
 I use a couple of different cheeses for my grilled cheese sandwiches, but this recipe is flexible, so use the cheeses of your choice.
 Just be sure to get really, really good bread.